-- 1 The selected Framework outcomes - 2 The selected Career Skills units - 3 A summary of the Technical or Professional Apprentices' accredited prior learning - 4 A timetable for achievement of the selected Framework outcomes, linked to regular progress reviews.
+- 1 The selected Framework outcomes - 2 The selected Career Skills units - 3 A summary of the Technical or Professional Apprentice's accredited prior learning - 4 A timetable for achieving the selected Framework outcomes, linked to regular progress reviews.

-The Training Plan should take into account any relevant previous training and development, education or work experience.
-Not all Technical and Professional Apprentices need have different plans, but many will vary.
-Moreover as reviews take place and circumstances change so the plan itself can be modified.
+The Training Plan should consider any relevant previous training and development, education or work experience.
+Not all Technical and Professional Apprentices need to have different plans, but many will vary.
+Moreover, as reviews take place and circumstances change so the plan itself can be modified.

-However any changes must:
+However, any changes must: